General relativity effects in precision spin experimental tests of fundamental symmetries: Introduction

 This trap technique \cite{CairncrossHfF} is not applicable to the charged particles ($p,d,^3$He) though.
 Here the EDM searches are possible only in storage rings, where the EDM interacts with either the electric field in the comoving system on the orbit of magnetic storage rings, or the electric fields which are parts of the confinement of particles on the orbit.
 The search for the proton EDM with the declared sensitivity (\ref{pEDMtarget}) requires a control of systematic background effects at the same level.
-The only accelerator in the world at which precision experiments for the spin dynamics are possible today is the COSY synchrotron at the Institute of Nuclear Physics in J\"ulich.
-After the completion of the MPD (Multi Purpose Detector) program of studies of the superdense baryon matter in heavy ion collisions, and the subsequent launch of the SPD (Spin Physics Detector) program, the leadership will be taken over by the NICA collider at JINR with the beams of polarized protons and deuterons \cite{KekelidzeUFN,SPD:NICA,Filatov2020PRL,Filatov2020EPJ}.
+The only accelerator in the world at which precision experiments for the spin dynamics are possible today is the COSY (COler SYnchrotron) synchrotron at the Institute of Nuclear Physics in J\"ulich (now part of GSI, Darmstadt).
+After the completion of the MPD (Multi Purpose Detector) program of studies of the superdense baryon matter in heavy ion collisions, and the subsequent launch of the SPD (Spin Physics Detector) program, the leadership will be taken over by the NICA (Nuclotron based Ion Collider fAcility) collider at JINR (Joint Institute for Nuclear Research, Dubna) with the beams of polarized protons and deuterons \cite{KekelidzeUFN,SPD:NICA,Filatov2020PRL,Filatov2020EPJ}.

 The record-breaking accuracy results obtained at COSY by the JEDI (J\"ulich Electric Dipole moment Investigations) collaboration motivated a proposal of the PTR (Prototype Test Ring) storage ring by the CPEDM (Charged Particle Electric Dipole Moments) collaboration with the participation of the European Organization for Nuclear Research (CERN) \cite{AbusaifCYR}.
 The PTR will be the first storage ring in the world with an electric bending of protons with the kinetic energy of 30 MeV.
 It will primarily be used for the study of systematic effects in the spin dynamics for this new class of accelerators.
 In particular, PTR will enable the first test of the operation of such storage rings with the concurrent clockwise (CW) and counterclockwise (CCW) beams rotating on the same orbit.
 Experiments at the PTR can be sensitive to the proton EDM down to $d_p \sim 10^{-24}\,e\cdot$cm \cite{AbusaifCYR}.
 In addition, the PTR is designed to operate at the energy 45 MeV with the hybrid electric and magnetic bending, with the first implementation of the frozen spin mode.
 The PTR storage ring is important as a prologue to construction of a dedicated purely electrostatic proton storage ring with the spin frozen at the kinetic energy of 233 MeV to search for the proton EDM with sensitivity (\ref{pEDMtarget}) in the framework of the post-LHC (Large Hadron Collider) program of physics beyond the Standard Model at CERN.
 The document \cite{AbusaifCYR} is published by CERN as a monograph in the CERN Yellow Reports: Monographs series.